viamrobotics/docs/docs/getting-started/app-usage.md

 Use this key in your code to authenticate access to the Robot or Signaling Service (App API).

 {{% alert title="Caution" color="caution" %}}
-Be cautious when using *location secret keys* in code.
+Be cautious when sharing *location secret keys* in your code or messages.

 Do not make a valid key publicly available, as any entity attempting to access your location who has this token will be authenticated, compromising the security of your system.